jstac/edtc-code/code_book/ch4.md

 plt.show()
 ```

-Here's a solution to exercises 4.23.
+Here's a solution to exercise 4.23.

 ```{code-cell} ipython3